 Criteria and Scholarships

-Please read the application carefully, check all boxes that apply to you, and elaborate on these in the required two-page essay.
+Click here for the ‘How to Apply’ checklist to begin your application.
+Read the application carefully, answer all questions, and submit a detailed, well-written required two-page essay.
 This means that you must provide accurate, thorough information about yourself so that the Scholarship Committee can consider you for all scholarships for which you qualify.

 If you are seeking a degree or certification or both in teacher education, you have two types of scholarships available: departmental scholarships and designated scholarships.